spacemanpaco/Final_project/Red Team_ Summary of Operations.md

 This scan identifies the services below as potential points of entry:
 - Target 1
   - List of Exposed Ports/Services
 22/tcp           open        SSH                OpenSSH 80/tcp           open        http               Apache 111/tcp          open        rpcbind            2-4
 139/tcp          open        netbios-ssn        Samba 445/tcp          open        netbios-ssn        Samba

+**List of Critical Vulnerabilities**

-The following vulnerabilities were identified on each target:
+The following vulnerabilities were identified:
-Target 1

-###List of Critical Vulnerabilities

 CVE-2014-0226 - allows remote attackers to cause a denial of service (heap-based buffer overflow), or possibly obtain sensitive credential information or execute arbitrary code.
 The first vulnerability allows hackers to potentially access sensitive information.
 With the scan that was used to find vulnerabilities it will also give the bad actor directories marked as interesting highlighting that there may be something of use in those directories.